 The Rafale features a delta wing with close-coupled canards.
 In-house research in computational fluid dynamics has shown the specific benefits of close coupling between the wings and the canards: it ensures a wide range of centre of gravity positions for all flight conditions, as well as excellent handling throughout the whole flight envelope.

-The close-coupled canards / delta wing configuration is key to the combat performance of the Rafale: even at high angle-of-attack, it remains fully agile, and its range performance in strike missions with heavy weapon loads is unmatched for such a compact design.
+The close-coupled canards / delta wing configuration is a key factor for the combat performance of the Rafale: even at high angle-of-attack, it remains fully agile, and its range performance in strike missions even in the heaviest weapon configurations is unmatched for such a compact design.